 - Here you’ll have to pull down the top of the interface to refresh the app update page.

-- Now, scroll down a bit, and you can see the ‘Update All’ option.
+- Now, scroll down a bit to see the ‘Update All’ option.
 Just tap on it to install all pending app updates automatically.
 [You can also manually install app updates according to your preference individually]